EvoStream/SpiderWare/pages/home/home_quickstartguidewindows.md

 shutdownServer instanceID=<instanceID>
 ```

-The SpiderWare will shut down after sending the command.
+The SpiderWare will shut down after sending the command or simply press CTRL+C